gdewael/bento-sc/README.md

     - Predicted gene exp is always LogP1
     - TODO: Tune embedding uniform init
   - Citation: GEARS and scGPT.
-  - Versus: Log reg, small MLP, dual encoder network, .. (unpre-trained transformer)

-- What about GEX reconstruction?: as this is essentially what we are optimizing for, we exclude this.

 ## Notes on code structure